- New mandatory public health measures in effect April 6.

 Ministry responsible: Energy

-Bill 12: Preserving Canada's Economic Prosperity Act has been passed to achieve this goal.
+The proclamation of Bill 12: Preserving Canada's Economic Prosperity Act will help achieve this goal.

 The act gives the government authority to require companies to obtain a licence before exporting energy products from Alberta via pipeline, rail or truck, including: